 This is the new jingle which everybody doesn’t seem to get enough of it.
 Sharing Economy has truly revolutionized our lifestyles and the way we perform our day-to-day activities.
-This concept has resolved the problem excess capacity and underutilization of assets by making the ‘extras’ available for rent.
+This concept has resolved the problem of excess capacity and underutilization of assets by making the ‘extras’ available for rent.
 Moreover, people are giving up traditional mediums, and are adopting a more direct approach by communicating and trading directly with the asset owner.
 Instead of buying a product or service, they are shifting their focus towards borrowing or leasing it for a certain period of time.
 And you know what is interesting?
-This theory is applicable on almost every industry, even Real Estate!
+This theory applies to almost every industry, even Real Estate!

-In conversation with David Mandell, CEO and Co-Founder of PivotDesk.
+In conversation with David Mandell, CEO, and Co-Founder of PivotDesk.

 Q: Tell us something about PivotDesk, and how it works.

 A: Businesses are dynamic.
 Real estate isn’t.
 PivotDesk enables businesses to grow fluidly within the static real estate infrastructure by connecting companies with excess space to companies that need it.
 Flexible agreements eliminate the risk of a long-term lease, allowing entrepreneurs to offset costs so they can focus on what’s most important – growing their business.

 Companies with extra space list their space and set a per seat, per month price.
 Companies looking for space then review postings in the area they’re looking for, communicate directly with those companies, and schedule tours via PivotDesk.
 Once both parties consider each other a match, the booking is processed.
 The month-to-month contract and payments are then processed via the PivotDesk platform.

 Q: How did PivotDesk come into existence?